Planning Ahead

 January

-Tip: Manage your stores and use up odd bits of food from pantry and freezer to make space for next season.
+Tip: Manage your stores and use up odd bits of food from the pantry and freezer to make space for next season.

 - Finish rendering lard and tallow, make soap and candles